ChrisLoui/ChrisLoui/README.md

 ### Hi there 👋

 # 💫 About Me:
-🔭 I’m currently working on replicating basic discord website UI and I plan on building Spotify fullstack <br>👯 I’m looking to collaborate on people who wants to create project (websites)<br>🤝 I’m looking for help with Back-end development<br>🌱 I’m currently learning Front-End and planning to build up my portfolio this year<br>⚡ Fun fact I am a "Third-year" Computer Science student at University of the Philippines
+🔭 I am a "Third-year" Computer Science student at University of the Philippines.
+I’m currently working on replicating basic discord website UI and I plan on building Spotify fullstack <br>👯 I’m looking to collaborate on people who wants to create project (websites)<br>🤝 I’m looking for help with Back-end development<br>🌱 I’m currently learning Front-End and planning to build up my portfolio this year<br>⚡ Fun fact I am living with my friends with a start up called DEBMAC compose of first letters of our last names.
+<br><<>> We are currently working on our first project together, and me as the project manager.

 ## 🌐 Socials: